 The Bugaboo that’s built for every kind of terrain

 Suitable from birth: yes | Reversible seat: yes | Basket capacity: 35l | Car sear compatible: yes | Weight: 12.3kg | Dimensions HWD: 34 x 54 x 88cm

 Some pushchairs keel over if you consider putting as much as a handbag on the handlebars.
 Not the Buffalo: it’s certified to stay upright with up to 6kg on the bars when it’s empty.
 It’s been designed with practicality in mind from the no-puncture foam wheels, the height adjustable handlebars and a four-wheel layout that copes better with difficult terrain than a three-wheeler would.
 There’s also a two-wheel option for tough conditions such as sand or snow, or for navigating stairs.
+If you are the parent that often finds yourself with shopping bags, kids lunch boxes and a whole host of other luggage hanging from every spare hook of your buggy, this is the only Bugaboo pushchair you need.
 As you’d expect from such a hefty pushchair it’s a little on the big side, and heavier than other options.
 But if you prefer meadows to malls this is the Bugaboo to buy.

 For parents with more than one little wonder